Mannavaharika45/AI-Powered-Crop-Disease-Detection-Rural-Marketplace-/README.md

 # Swadeshi for Atmanirbhar Bharat – SIH 2025 Prototype
-This repository contains links and files for my SIH prototype.
+- This repository contains links and files for my SIH prototype.
+- The **HTML prototype file** of our app (included in this repository).

 📹 **Watch the Prototype Video on YouTube:**
 [▶️ Click here to watch](https://youtu.be/23ksSucrJk8?feature=shared)

+## 🌐 HTML Prototype
+- We’ve included the **HTML prototype** of the app in this repository.
+- You can download the repository and open the HTML file directly in your web browser to view the prototype.

 Thank you for checking out our project!